Virtual Resilience Lab series – Part III: Transforming sectoral approaches to sustain long-term regenerative resilience

 Resilience Frontiers is a foresight-driven initiative and aims at harnessing the potential of paradigm-shifting frontier technologies and emerging social trends towards long-term global resilience.
 The initiative responds to the deep societal transformations and maximizes our collective resilience to complex challenges including climate change beyond 2030.

-Resilience Frontiers is convening the Virtual Resilience Lab series between July and September 2020, as a continuation of its effort to engage global thought leaders.
-The outputs from this series will feed into the roadmapping phase of the initiative.
+Resilience Frontiers convened the Virtual Resilience Lab series between July and September 2020, as a continuation of its effort to engage global thought leaders.
+The outputs from this series are being feed into the roadmapping phase of the initiative.

 - Pathway 6: Optimizing future health and wellbeing using a holistic and ecosystem approach

 - Pathway 7: Mainstreaming regenerative food production

 DAY 1, 17 September 2020: Refining storylines

 - Introduction to event agenda/interactive tools/objectives, by moderator Henry Bonsu (5 min)